 Thank you to all teachers, students, administrators, and volunteers for their hard work this year in all aspects of Concours d’art oratoire.

-Click here to read about the 34th annual Saskatchewan provincial final of Concours d’art oratoire that took place on Saturday, April 23.
+Click here to read about the 37th annual Saskatchewan Provincial Final of Concours d’art oratoire that took place on Saturday, April 13.

 Concours d’art oratoire is an annual public speaking event for students from grades 1 to 12 who are studying French as a second-language in Saskatchewan and across the country.
-The objective of this event is to further stimulate the interest of English speaking students in the learning of French.
-Researching, preparing, writing, memorizing and delivering speeches are activities that contribute to the development of language skills.
+The objective of this event is to further stimulate the interest of students in the learning of French.
+Researching, preparing, writing, memorizing, and delivering speeches are activities that contribute to the development of language skills.

 Students in all French-second-language programs in the province are encouraged to get involved.
 School division finals are usually open to French immersion students.
 Both core French and French immersion students are eligible to participate in the provincial and national events.

 Schools are sent preliminary information in September and asked to indicate if they will participate in the Concours d’art oratoire.
 A complete information package is sent to interested schools early in November.
 Provincial finals will be held April 25, 2020.
 National finals will be held June 6, 2020.